 Eggs are a healthy food when consumed in moderation.

-Eggs are a rich source of nutrients but also cause many concerns about cardiovascular health due to the high cholesterol in the yolk.
-Dr. Nguyen Quoc Anh, Deputy Head of the Department of Food Microbiology and Molecular Biology, Institute of Nutrition, said that many large-scale studies have shown that high cholesterol levels in the blood, especially LDL (bad) cholesterol, increase the risk of cardiovascular disease.
-Therefore, avoiding cholesterol in the diet is reasonable.
+Eggs are a rich source of nutrients but also raise concerns about cardiovascular health due to the high cholesterol in the yolk.
+Dr. Nguyen Quoc Anh, Deputy Head of the Department of Food Microbiology and Molecular Biology at the National Institute of Nutrition, stated that many large-scale studies show that high levels of cholesterol in the blood, especially LDL (bad) cholesterol, increase the risk of cardiovascular disease.
+Therefore, avoiding cholesterol in the diet is a sensible approach.

-However, with chicken eggs, Dr. Quoc Anh said, cholesterol in the yolk is about 180 - 200 mg/egg.
-Recent studies have clarified that egg yolks contain both lecithin and cholesterol, in which lecithin is believed to be able to help partially inhibit cholesterol absorption.
+However, regarding chicken eggs, Dr. Quoc Anh stated that the cholesterol content in the yolk is approximately 180-200 mg per egg.
+Recent studies have clarified that egg yolks contain both lecithin and cholesterol, with lecithin believed to partially inhibit cholesterol absorption.

 Eggs are a healthy food for healthy people when consumed in moderation.